 Google docs also has a lot more cool and funky fonts to choose from than Microsoft word.

 And I just liked the classic-ness of Microsoft word.
-And this may sound petty, but a lot of the times, when you try to upload a Microsoft doc, or Microsoft powerpoint or any Microsoft file into Google docs, it makes you convert it over to a google doc format before you can begin working on the file.
+And this may sound petty, but a lot of the time, when you try to upload a Microsoft doc, or Microsoft PowerPoint or any Microsoft file into Google docs, it makes you convert it over to a google doc format before you can begin working on the file.

 Sometimes when you convert Microsoft word documents to Goggle docs, things are shifted or missing.
 And it can be a hassle to try and fix things.
 All my professor’s documents are formatted for Microsoft word, so it was easier to do that.